binel01/lightSmsAndroid/README.md

     Who wrap utility class and method to send sms to one number.

 # Recommandations to Run Project :
-  * firstly you should install "Android Studio", it's knowing that there is many others alternalives abour.
+  * firstly you should install "Android Studio", it's knowing that there is many others alternalives about.
   * you can run it with a physique device which has android Api level 13 or greater, but the target is Api level 21
+  * the default number of the first android emulator is " 5554 ", you can use this number to send SMS in development environment, or look at the left corner of your emulator to see the number to use instead.

 # Where are task of this projetcs :
   * Every time take a look on issues on the left side